Sierra Nevada with your dog: a complete guide to enjoying the snow together

 Where to eat and rest with your dog (with real options)

-Downtown restaurants with a cozy atmosphere
+Central restaurants with a cozy atmosphere

-If it is not possible to eat inside, these places offer a relaxed atmosphere and varied menus, and some allow enclosed terraces or adaptations:· Shaka Restaurant APRÉS SKI – Après-ski atmosphere, ideal for a more relaxed lunch or dinner after skiing.
+If eating inside is not possible, these places offer a relaxed atmosphere and varied menus, and some allow enclosed terraces or adaptations:

 Rest areas and outdoor spaces

-Even if you don't eat inside, there are some very pleasant places to enjoy a break with your dog:
+Even if you don't eat inside, there are very pleasant places to enjoy a break with your dog:

 Tips for traveling to Sierra Nevada with your dog